 Personas are commonly used in this process to empathise with parts of your audience.
-That said, I've seen them used as shortcuts with no empathy at all and worse, as stereotypes.
+That said, we've seen them used as shortcuts with no empathy at all and worse, as stereotypes.

 Click into this model for some specific recommendations to use them to illuminate and empathise.

-After generating a persona, I'll ask what will they 'feel, think and do' in regards to the change we are trying to create?
+After generating a persona, we'll ask what will they 'feel, think and do' in regards to the change we are trying to create?

 Journey mapping adds the dimension of time to your Personas and Empathy Maps.
 More than that, it adds touch points so you can identify weak spots or challenges in the experience.